-JPMorgan Chase's risk management framework may not be effective in identifying and mitigating every risk to JPMorgan Chase.
+JPMorgan Chase's risk management framework and control environment may not be effective in identifying and mitigating every risk to JPMorgan Chase.

-Any inadequacy or lapse in JPMorgan Chase's risk management framework, governance structure, practices, models or reporting systems could expose it to unexpected losses, and its financial condition or results of operations could be materially and adversely affected.
+Any inadequacy or lapse in JPMorgan Chase's risk management framework, governance structure, practices, models or reporting systems, or in its control environment could expose it to unexpected losses, and its financial condition or results of operations could be materially and adversely affected.
 Any such inadequacy or lapse could:

-- hinder the timely escalation of material risk issues to JPMorgan Chase's senior management and Board of Directors; - lead to business decisions that have negative outcomes for JPMorgan Chase; - require significant resources and time to remediate;

-- lead to non-compliance with laws, rules and regulations; - attract heightened regulatory scrutiny; - expose JPMorgan Chase to litigation, regulatory investigations or regulatory fines, penalties or other sanctions; - lead to potential harm to customers and clients, and any liability associated with that harm; - harm its reputation; or - otherwise diminish confidence in JPMorgan Chase.
+- hinder the timely escalation of material risk issues to JPMorgan Chase's senior management and Board of Directors; - lead to business decisions that have negative outcomes for JPMorgan Chase; - require significant resources and time to remediate; - lead to non-compliance with laws, rules and regulations; - attract heightened regulatory scrutiny; - expose JPMorgan Chase to litigation, regulatory investigations or regulatory fines, penalties or other sanctions; - lead to potential harm to customers and clients, and any liability associated with that harm; - harm its reputation; or - otherwise diminish confidence in JPMorgan Chase.

 JPMorgan Chase relies on data to assess its various risk exposures.
-Any deficiencies in the quality or effectiveness of JPMorgan Chase's data gathering, analysis and validation processes could result in ineffective risk management practices.
+Any deficiencies in the accuracy, timeliness or completeness of data, or the effectiveness of JPMorgan Chase's data gathering, analysis and validation processes could result in ineffective risk management practices.
 These deficiencies could also result in inaccurate or untimely risk reporting.

 Many of JPMorgan Chase's risk management strategies and techniques consider historical market behaviour and to some degree are based on management's subjective judgment or assumptions.
 For example, many models used by JPMorgan Chase are based on assumptions regarding historical correlations among prices of various asset classes or other market indicators.
 In times of market stress, including difficult or less liquid market environments, or in the event of other unforeseen circumstances, previously uncorrelated indicators may become correlated.
-Conversely, previously-correlated indicators may become uncorrelated at those times.
+Conversely, previouslycorrelated indicators may become uncorrelated at those times.
 Sudden market movements and unanticipated market or economic movements could, in some circumstances, limit the effectiveness of JPMorgan Chase's risk management strategies, causing it to incur losses.

-JPMorgan Chase could recognise unexpected losses, its capital levels could be reduced and it could face greater regulatory scrutiny if its models, estimations or judgments, including those used in its financial statements, prove to be inadequate or incorrect.
+JPMorgan Chase could recognise unexpected losses, its capital levels could be reduced and it could face greater regulatory scrutiny if its models, estimations or judgments, including those used in its financial statements, are inadequate or incorrect.

-JPMorgan Chase has developed and uses a variety of models and other analytical and judgment-based estimations to measure, monitor and implement controls over its market, credit, capital, liquidity, operational and other risks.
+JPMorgan Chase has developed and uses a variety of models and other analytical and judgmentbased estimations to measure, monitor and implement controls over its market, credit, capital, liquidity, operational and other risks.
 JPMorgan Chase also uses internal models and estimations as a basis for its stress testing and in connection with the preparation of its financial statements under U.S. generally accepted accounting principles ("U.S. GAAP").

 These models and estimations are based on a variety of assumptions and historical trends, and are periodically reviewed and modified as necessary.
-The models and estimations that JPMorgan Chase uses may not be effective in all cases to identify, observe and mitigate risk due to a variety of factors, such as:
+The models and estimations that JPMorgan Chase uses, including those that use machine learning, artificial intelligence or quantum computing, may not be effective in all cases to identify, observe and mitigate risk due to a variety of factors, such as: